Skip to main content

 To verify the authenticity of a webhook notification, generate a local signature and compare the value of the signature-v2 parameter of the received webhook with a local signature.

 To generate a local signature, hash the call-ref, message payload and published-timestamp using the HmacSHA256 algorithm with base64 encoding.
 The call-ref, message payload and published-timestamp should be concatenated in this order without any spaces.
-The API key will also be required as an input to generate the local signature.
+The API key is also required as an input to generate the local signature.

 The resultant hashed local signature should match the signature-v2 available in the webhook request header parameters.